enfycius/enfycius/README.md

 ### :newspaper_roll: Announcements

-I graduated from Hanbat National University on February 16, 2024, with a degree in Civil and Environmental Engineering, summa cum laude.
+I graduated from Hanbat National University on February 16, 2024, with a degree in Civil and Environmental Engineering, *summa cum laude*.

 > My school life at Hanbat National University has been enjoyable throughout, and I have learned a lot of different things, which are my most precious memories.